solderq35/mecop-opinion-piece/README.md

 # Why I didn't like MECOP for my Circumstances (Opinion Piece)

-This opinion piece discusses [MECOP](https://www.mecopinc.org/), a co-op program for Oregon State University.
+This opinion piece discusses [MECOP](https://www.mecopinc.org/), a co-op program for some universities in Oregon, including Oregon State University.

 This was my experience in the spring 2022 / fall 2022 internship season, may not be up to date in future.